Essential Tax Documents for Every Freelancer and Contractor

 Review your bank deposits

-Review your deposits, and compare your 1099 documents with the customer deposits.
-If you received a client payment and not a 1099, the dollar amount must still be posted to your tax return.
+– Review your deposits, and compare your freelance tax form documents with the customer deposits.
+If you received a client payment but not a freelance tax form, the dollar amount must still be posted to your tax return.

 Complete Schedule C

-The freelancer’s business net income is posted to Schedule 1 of Form 1040, and the amount is added to other income (spouse’s income, dividend income, interest income) on the personal tax return.
+A freelancer’s business net income is posted to Schedule 1 of Form 1040, and the amount is added to other income (such as a spouse’s income, dividend income, or interest income) on the personal tax return.
+This process is essential for those learning how to file taxes as a freelancer and ensuring compliance with IRS regulations.

 Here are some other forms that are not required for freelancers.